Highly rotating viscous compressible fluids in presence of capillarity effects: Vanishing capillarity limit: anisotropic scaling

 In particular, the limit is $0$ if $\mu_0$ has no pure points. \end{thm}

 \begin{proof} First of all, by the change of variable $\tau=t/\veps$, we are reconducted to prove that

 Next, as done in the previous proof, the following equalities hold true:

-By monotone convergence theorem (in the case of a monotone family) or dominated convergence theorem (in the case of a continuous family), the first term on the right-hand side converges to the same quantity computed in $\veps=0$.
-So, we have just to prove that
+The first term on the right-hand side converges to the same quantity computed in $\veps=0$.
+Indeed, in the case of a monotone family this follows from monotone convergence theorem; in the case of a continuous family, instead, we denote $f_\veps(x)\,:=\,\mu_{\sigma(\veps)}\bigl(\{x\}\bigr)$ and we apply Proposition \ref{p:Areskin}.
+So, we have only to prove that

 We first consider the case when the family of measures is monotone decreasing.

 Let us fix a $\delta>0$, and let $\veps_\delta$ be such that $\veps/T\,\leq\,\delta$ for all $\veps\leq\veps_\delta$.
 Moreover, let us define the sets $Y_\leq\,:=\,\left\{y\neq x\,\bigl|\,|x-y|\leq g(\delta)\right\}$ and $Y_\geq\,:=\,\left\{y\neq x\,\bigl|\,|x-y|> g(\delta)\right\}$, for a suitable continuous function $g(\delta)$, going to $0$ for $\delta\ra0$, to be determined later.